PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-18 05:38:02
+Last updated: 2024-04-18 05:38:37
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: I do have an angle, Craig.
+It's an angle called justice. - Saul Goodman